normen/homebridge-platform-maxcube/README.md

 When the thermostat is set to 10 degrees or less manually it will also report "OFF".

-### Using Max! software alongside HomeBridge
+### Using Max! software alongside HomeBridge / Max!
+Link Switch
-If you want to use the Max! software to configure your Max! cube its best to first stop the homebridge server as you might get connection issues otherwise.
+If you want to use the Max! software to configure your Max! cube you have to set the switch "Max!
+Link" in HomeKit to off, this will disconnect HomeBridge from the Max!
+Cube so that the Max! software can connect instead.
+Set it back to on to be able to control your heating from HomeKit again.

 ### Bidirectional
 The plugin works bidirectionally, if you change the temperature on your actual thermostat it will be reflected in HomeKit.
 However theres a delay of up to five minutes until the plugin next polls the data from the Max! cube.